The end of the year is approaching fast, and you know what that means, right?

 In short, no.

 In this passage, Jesus is really getting to the heart behind why we do or do not give.
 It’s okay for people to know you financially support your local church.
-Besides, your church donations and personal tax returns are private exchanges and documents.
-Your donations and taxes are (or should be) highly secured and only available for your eyes to see.
+Besides, your charitable contributions, church donations and personal tax returns are private exchanges and documents.
+Your charitable donations and taxes are (or should be) highly secured and only available for your eyes to see.

 Now, if you’re claiming a tax deduction because you want someone you’ll never meet in the IRS to see how “generous” you are, then it’s probably time for you to talk to your pastor or Jesus.